 "It's obvious we're still not together.
 We don't have many leaders in terms of desire to play with a premier style.

 "I'm never going to change my regime.
 I am what I am.
 My way to manage the team is for the top, top level.
 I have to be clear to everyone - the board, the chairman, the fans - I'm never going to change.

 "One day, if I receive the full support from the players, we will turn the corner."

-Di Canio publicly criticised some of his squad at the end of last season and worked with director of football Roberto De Fanti and chief scout Valentino Angeloni to sign 14 new players in the summer.
+Di Canio some of his squad at the end of last season and worked with director of football Roberto De Fanti and chief scout Valentino Angeloni to sign 14 new players in the summer.